 Chris Hemsworth plays the lead role of Tyler Rake under the direction of Sam Hargrave with the screenplay by Anthony and Joe Russo.

-Filming was over before the public knew the movie was being made, with many calling it a secret movie.
-Information was dripped out to the world via social media and reports from locals who spotted some of the star actors.
+They finished filming before the public knew the movie was being made, leading many to call it a secret movie.
+Information trickled out to the world via social media and reports from locals who spotted some of the star actors.

 Why Prague Is So Popular For Movie Makers